ExtendRealityLtd/Academy/README.md

 ![academy](https://user-images.githubusercontent.com/1029673/66832578-1a5a6800-ef52-11e9-9120-a8aea2361e5e.png)

+## Disclaimer

+This documentation is out of date and related to the deprecated [VRTK.Prefabs] repository.
+This documentation will be updated in due course to reflect the latest documentation that can be found on each Tilia package.
+The complete list of available Tilia packages, along with their up to date documentation can be viewed at [https://www.vrtk.io/tilia.html].

 ## Welcome

 The Academy is a curriculum of educational content to provide a complete understanding of the Extend Reality suite of solutions and how to utilize them to build great solutions for spatial computing.